New Study Reveals Significant Benefits of Yoga in Eating Disorder Prevention and Recovery

 This study was made possible by a grant from Lululemon's Centre for Social Impact.
 Special thanks to Alison Murphy and Caitlin Powel-Bowman, who took a chance on a bold request and said yes to funding this research.
 Thank you also to Sarah Mendelsohn and Christena Devlin, who provided continuing support over the grant period to see the project through to the finish line.

 Finally, we want to recognize all the Eat Breathe Thrive facilitators who led programs across three different countries for this research – Samantha Child, Nicole Schnackenburg, Liz Johnson, Rebecca Stephens, Mariel Chiang, April Lowe, Tatyana Plaksina, Whitney Owens, Sara Ackeret, Jessica Davis, McKenzie Casad, Wendy Hallett, Lara Scriba, Sarah McCaffer, and Lucy Ridley.
-These results are at least in part due to the human beings they are and the lives they touched.
+These results are at least in part due to the human beings they are and the lives you touched.

 Headshot of Esther Estey